 The flat, closed form offers completely new design possibilities.
 The pedal can be individually customised with a single colour or printed with graphics across the entire surface.

-The target group is really any cyclist who uses a flat pedal today.
+The target group is any cyclist who uses a flat pedal today.
 This is the majority of cyclists.
 The only exception would be bikers who regularly ride in muddy terrain.
 The benefits of the pedal are otherwise interesting for cyclists who want to connect in an optimum way with their bike.
 This way, they can achieve maximum propulsion and enjoy a more comfortable, safer ride.

-One of the advantages of our pedal is that it offers a much better slip resistance compared to conventional pedals, especially in wet conditions.
+One of the advantages of our bicycle pedal is that it offers a much better slip resistance compared to conventional pedals, especially in wet conditions.
 They’re a good option for mountain bikers who aren’t riding in muddy terrain.

 We aim to sell our pedals through specialist dealers.
 We’ll be working directly with some dealers in order to facilitate this.
 Otherwise, we also plan to cooperate with wholesalers.